This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 To see how the application-independent mechanism works, let's convert the Word document to PDF from within File Explorer.

-NOTE: We have not included the tedious nature of referring to the 2FA prompt (as it applies to your execution of STEP 10 or not), though operation does not change from that previously noted.
+NOTE: We have not included the tedious nature of referring to the 2FA prompt (as it applies to your execution of STEP 10), though operation does not change from that previously noted.

 STEP 14: Right-click TestDocument.docx then choose, Convert to Adobe PDF (if available).
 When prompted, use the default TestDocument.pdf then Save: